Ounces to Pounds Conversion Calculator

 How to Convert Ounces to Pounds

-To convert an ounce measurement to a pound measurement, use a simple formula.
+To convert an ounce measurement to a pound measurement, you can use the following ratio: 16 ounces/pound.
 Since one ounce is equal to 1/16 of a pound, the formula for the conversion is:

-The weight in pounds is equal to the ounces divided by 16.
+The weight in pounds is equal to the weight in ounces divided by 16.

 Our oz to lbs video goes through this conversion step by step, consider watching to learn more.

 How to Convert to a Mixed Measurement

 A weight measurement, in pounds, that is not a whole number is usually expressed as a measurement in pounds and ounces instead of as a decimal.
 For example, 5.75 lbs is often expressed as 5 lbs 12 oz.

 Follow these steps to convert ounces to pounds and ounces, we'll convert 38 ounces as an example.